daraneeS/EDA_CoinMarketCap/README.md

 ## Possible Actionable Insights and Possible Business Application:fire:

-* See big picture of number of coins, categories, platforms in cryptocurrency market
+* See big picture trend in the cryptocurrency market
 * Help retail investors/users whether or not to invest in coins which are in categrories/platforms that are most likely to be dead coins
 * **Avoid investing in categories most dead coin!!**